Netflix/bpftop/README.md

 - Displays a list of all running eBPF programs on the host, including the ID, type, and name
 - Shows the period and total average runtime for each eBPF program.
 - Calculates the events per second and estimated CPU utilization for each eBPF program
+- Provides a graphical view of the average runtime, events per second, and estimated CPU utilization over a 10-second time period
 - Dynamically updates the list every second
 - Enables the statistics-gathering function only while it is active